SAP/curated-resources-for-domain-driven-design/README.md

 | ----------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- |
 | [Is Domain-Driven Design Overrated?
 (Stefan Tilkov at GOTO 2021)](https://youtu.be/ZZp9RQEGeqQ) | interesting talk around the sometimes maybe too evangelistic application of DDD in the wild |

+## DDD Kata

+If you want to try out DDD in your team, we came up with a [DDD Kata](ddd-kata.md).
+Give it a shot.

 ## Support, Feedback, Contributing

 Of course this list is open to contributions: